Tanmay1112004/pirate-vs-normal-chatbot/README.md

-Here’s your **Recruiter-Level, Premium GitHub README** — clean, modern, and portfolio-ready for an AI/ML engineer profile 💼🤖🏴‍☠️

----

 # 🏴‍☠️ Pirate vs Normal Chatbot — LLaMA 3.1 LLM App

 An interactive dual-personality chatbot powered by **Meta LLaMA 3.1**, built with a sleek **Gradio interface**.